sqreen/PyMiniRacer/README.rst

 Installation
 ------------

-We built Python wheels (prebuilt binaries) for OSX 64 bits, Linux 64 bits and Windows 64 bits.
+We built Python wheels (prebuilt binaries) for macOS 64 bits, Linux 64 bits and Windows 64 bits.
 You need pip >= 1.4 and setuptools >= 0.8.

 .. code:: bash